shaikmynuddin7707-star/project_01.c/README.md

+# Exam/Grades Management

+A brief description of what this project does and who it's for

+## Abstract

-Abstract                                                                                                                                                                        The Grades Management Program is a C-based application designed to efficiently handle student examination records.
+The Grades Management Program is a C-based application designed to efficiently handle student examination records.
 It allows the user to input the number of students and subjects, and then collects each student's ID, name, and marks dynamically using memory allocation.
 The program calculates total marks, percentage, and assigns a letter grade based on a predefined grading scale.
 It generates a structured report showing individual student performance and also computes class-level analytics such as average marks, highest score, and lowest score.
 Dynamic memory management ensures flexibility for varying numbers of students and subjects.
 Overall, the program provides a simple yet effective system for managing and evaluating academic results.

-Functional Requirements
+## Functional requirements

 Below are precise, testable functional requirements derived from your grades.c program.
 Each item states what the system must do, with input, output, validation, and any important constraints.